-2.5.1.1 Project Establishment Checklist
+2.5.1.1 PROJECT ESTABLISHMENT CHECKLIST

-Within thirty (30) calendar days of Contract start date, the Contractor will submit a checklist confirming that the following key project establishment activities have been completed:
+Within thirty (30) calendar days of Project Start Date, the Contractor will submit a checklist confirming that the following key project establishment activities have been completed:

 - Contractor has signed a lease for the facility contemplated by Section 2.7.5 - All Contractor DDI Key Staff provided State credentials and "Welcome Package" - Connectivity to all required legacy and project systems for Contractor and State staff has been established - Contractor staff directory, containing all contact information and project titles, has been provided to the State Project Manager - The Project Kick-Off has occurred.
-The Kick-Off is a presentation to the entire project team and key stakeholders to familiarize them with the project and includes: - Project Overview - Project Schedule (high level) - Objectives and Definitions - Process (including change management, change control, and issue/risk management) - Roles and Responsibilities - Keys to Success - The "boot camp" (referred to in Section 2.5.1) has occurred.
+The Kick-Off is a presentation to the entire project team and key stakeholders to familiarize them with the project and includes: - Project Overview - Project Schedule (high level)

+- Objectives and Definitions - o Processes (including change management, change control, and issue/risk management) - o Roles and Responsibilities and expectations for the time commitments of key State staff - Keys to Success - The "boot camp" (referred to in Section 2.5.1) has occurred and State resources are trained on the processes and methods that will be used during requirements validation sessions.

-2.5.1.2 Integrated Project Management Plan
+2.5.1.2 INTEGRATED PROJECT MANAGEMENT PLAN

-Within thirty (30) calendar days of Contract Start Date, the Contractor will submit an Integrated Project Management Plan that will capture all of the project management processes, roles and responsibilities and templates which will be executed throughout the project to effectively manage and control the project.
+Within thirty (30) calendar days of Project Start Date, the Contractor will submit an Integrated Project Management Plan that will capture all of the project management processes, roles and responsibilities and templates which will be executed throughout the project to effectively manage and control the project.
 The approach will be consistent with the PMI Project Management Methodologies stated in the PMBOK or equivalent and must align and integrate with the DHS' PMO's processes.
 This plan will encompass the entire project lifecycle from project initiation to handoff to M&O and will incorporate content for which DHS PMO is responsible.
 The IPMP will, at a minimum, consist of the following sub-plans: